NicholasLennox/express-generator-explainer/readme.md

 ## Error handling

-There are two main areas where erorrs are caught in this template, in the server configuration (`www`) and in the application configuration (`app.js`).
+There are two main areas where errors are caught in this template, in the server configuration (`www`) and in the application configuration (`app.js`).

 Once again, this is due to the nature of this template being a scalable production ready template for the time and our concerns are separated.